williamreidVersion1/TGCO-May2025-Answer/README.md

 •	After all teams have showed the Judges will pick a winner.

 •	The use of the internet to look up syntax/language features is allowed.
 However, the use of chatCPT/AI tools to produce the whole solution is not in sprint of the competition.

+# Judging Cretia

+•   Does the solution produce the right answer (this is most important)

+•   The Presentation, including how well teams explain their code.

+•   Code Quality

+•   Testing Quality

+•   Scores will be weighted based on the teams overall experience level (i.e. a team of 4 associates will be scored more favourably than a team of 4 seniors)

 # The Challenge